 You should also use an insect deterrent for your dog.
 One of the most popular methods is a collar, such as the Seresto (or Foresto) collar from Bayer or the Scalibor collar from Merck.

-The other option is to use the recently introduced vaccination for Leishmaniasis.
-The Canileash (Canine Leishmaniasis) vaccine strengths the dog’s immune response and reduces the likelihood of symptoms appearing (not actual infection occurring).
+The other option is to use a vaccination for Leishmaniasis.
+The Canileash vaccine is used in Europe.
+It strengths the dog’s immune response and reduces the likelihood of symptoms appearing, although it doesn’t prevent an actual infection.

 Dogs require three injections given at three-weekly intervals from the age of six months, plus a single annual booster.
 Steps to prevent insect bites (such as a collar of spot-on treatment) should still be used in conjunction with the vaccine.